emhedlin/bim_2020/README.md

 * started script for territory delineation

 ### October 8
-* completed script to programmatically search for territories that are occupied by multiple pairs in a given year.
+* completed script to programmatically search for territories that are occupied by multiple pairs in a given year, and assign new territory IDs